BackofenLab/GraphProt2/README.md

   --use-bps             Add base pairs to graph.
 Set --use-x to define which
-                        features to add on top of sequence feature (by default all --in features are used) --bps-mode {1,2,3}    Defines which base pairs are added to the graphs.
+                        features to add on top of sequence feature (by default all --in features are used) --bps-mode {1,2}      Defines which base pairs are added to the graphs.
-                        --bpp-mode 1 : all base pairs in viewpoint+context.
-                        --bpp-mode 2 : base pairs with start or end in viewpoint region. --bpp-mode 3 : only base pairs with start+end in viewpoint (default: 2) --bps-prob-cutoff float
+                        --bpp-mode 1 : base pairs with start or end in viewpoint region. --bpp-mode 2 : only base pairs with start+end in viewpoint (default: 1) --bps-prob-cutoff float
-                        Base pair probability cutoff for filtering base pairs added to the graph (default: 0.5)
+                        Base pair probability cutoff for filtering base pairs added to the graph (default: 0.5) --uc-context          Convert lowercase context (if present, added by graphprot2 gt --con-ext) to uppercase (default: False)

 model definition arguments:
-  --k {3,4,5,6,7,8,9,10}
-                        k for k-fold cross validation (default: 10) --gm-data             Train generic model on provided dataset (special data format needed)
+  --gen-cv              Run cross validation in combination with
+                        hyperparameter optimization to evaluate generalization
+                        performance (default: False)
+  --gen-cv-k {5,10}     Cross validation k for evaluating generalization
+                        performance (default: 10)
+  --gm-cv               Treat data as generic model data (positive IDs with
+                        specific format required).
+This turns on generic model data cross validation, with every fold leaving one RBP set out for testing (ignoring --gen-cv and --gen-cv-k) (default: False)
+  --train-cv            Run cross validation to train final model, with
+                        hyperparameter optimization in each split and
+                        selection of best parameters based their on average performance on validation sets.
+By default final model training is done for one split only (validation set size controlled by --train-vs).
+Note that --train-cv with many hyperparameter combinations considerably
+                        increases run time (default: False) --train-cv-k {5,10}   Final model cross validation k.
+Use in combination with --train-cv (default: 5) --train-vs float      Validation set size for training final model as percentage of all training sites.
+Only effective if --train-cv not set (with --train-cv validation set size controlled by --train-cv-k) (default: 0.2) --batch-size int [int ...]
-  --batch-size int      Gradient descent batch size (default: 50) --epochs int          Number of training epochs (default: 200) --patience int        Number of epochs to wait for further improvement on
-                        validation set before stopping (default: 30)
+                        List of gradient descent batch sizes (default: 50) --epochs int          Number of training epochs (default: 200) --patience int        Number of epochs to wait for further improvement on validation set before stopping (default: 30)